microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ## Installing a development version of your extension

-Currently, any time VS Code automatically installs an extension on an SSH host, inside a container or WSL, or through Visual Studio Online, the Marketplace version is used (and not the version already installed on your local machine).
+Currently, any time VS Code automatically installs an extension on an SSH host, inside a container or WSL, or through VS Online, the Marketplace version is used (and not the version already installed on your local machine).

 While this makes sense in most situations, you may want to use (or share) an unpublished version of your extension for testing without having to set up a debugging environment.
 To install an unpublished version of your extension, you can package the extension as a `VSIX` and manually install it into a VS Code window that is already connected to a running remote environment.